 The Flutter Engine is a portable runtime for hosting Flutter applications.
 It implements Flutter's core libraries, including animation and graphics, file and network I/O, accessibility support, plugin architecture, and a Dart runtime and compile toolchain.
 Most developers will interact with Flutter via the Flutter Framework, which provides a modern, reactive framework, and a rich set of platform, layout and foundation widgets.

-If you are new to Flutter, then you will find more general information on the Flutter project, including tutorials and samples, on our Web site at flutter.io.
-For specific information about Flutter's APIs, consider our API reference which can be found at the docs.flutter.io.
+If you are new to Flutter, then you will find more general information on the Flutter project, including tutorials and samples, on our Web site at Flutter.dev.
+For specific information about Flutter's APIs, consider our API reference which can be found at the docs.flutter.dev.